Skip to main content

 • Seniors frequently lose muscle mass and bone density and may need to supplement their diets with more protein and calcium.

-Health care providers who focus on specific populations must often keep these factors in mind as they assess their patients and anticipate potential issues.
+Health care providers who focus on specific populations must keep these factors in mind as they assess their patients and anticipate potential issues.
 Even if patients don’t require medical nutrition therapy, following age-appropriate nutrition guidelines can lead to an increase in quality of life.

 Barriers to Integrating Health Care and Nutrition Services and How Health Care Managers Can Help